• Skip to primary navigation

 Instructions

 • Preheat oven to 375°.
-Use about 4 tablespoon of butter to heavily coat the bottom and halfway up the sides of a 10 inch cast iron skillet.
-Set aside.
+Use about 4 tablespoons of butter to heavily coat the bottom and halfway up the sides of a 10 inch cast iron skillet.
+(If you don't have a skillet, then a baking dish can be used. ) Set aside.

 • Arrange the blackberries in the bottom of the skillet and sprinkle with lemon juice.

-• Use a fork to stir together egg, sugar, and flour in a medium bowl until the mixture resembles wet sand or a coarse meal.
+• Use a fork to stir together egg, 1 cup sugar and 1 cup flour in a medium bowl until the mixture resembles wet sand or a coarse meal.
 Sprinkle this "crumbly crust" evenly over the berries.

 Did you make my Easy Skillet Blackberry Cobbler?Show me how it went!
 Share on Instagram, tag @southerndiscourse, and use the hashtag #SouthernDiscourse!